Canadian high school students share their priorities for Budget 2021 and the post-pandemic recovery

-To view the full results report, click here.
+To view the complete results report, click here.

 About the Student Budget Consultation

-The Student Budget Consultation provides youth with an opportunity to learn about the government’s revenues and expenditures, discuss important political issues and suggested policies, and offer their insights on the priorities of the federal budget.
+The Student Budget Consultation provides youth with an opportunity to learn about budgeting and pubic finance, analyze different public policies, and share their priorities for upcoming budget.
 The opinions of students are collected through a survey and the results are shared with the Department of Finance and with all federal political parties so that they can see what matters to young Canadians.

-The 2017 survey was conducted in partnership with Vox Pop Labs between November 2016 and March 2017.
+The 2021 Student Budget Consultation survey was conducted in partnership with Vox Pop Labs.

 About the Organization

-CIVIX national registered charity dedicated to building the habits of active and engaged citizenship among young Canadians.
-CIVIX provides experiential learning opportunities to help young Canadians practice their rights and responsibilities as citizens, and connect with their democratic institutions.
+CIVIX is a charitable organization dedicated to strengthening democracy through civic education.
+CIVIX provides experiential learning opportunities to help young Canadians practice the habits of active and informed citizenship, and connect with their democratic institutions.

-Student Vote, the flagship program of CIVIX, is a parallel election for students under the voting age coinciding with official elections.
-In the 2015 federal election, 922,000 elementary and secondary students cast a Student Vote ballot from approximately half of all schools in Canada.
+Student Vote, the flagship program of CIVIX, is a parallel election for students under the voting age, which coincides with official elections.
+In the 2019 federal election, 1.2 million students cast ballots from over 8,000 schools.